vimalanandans/Deep-Learning/Readme.md

 ## Commands

+# Run pretrained mobilenet mode
+python main.py --phase pretrained

+# Run the custom binary classification after copying h5 model files into the ./resources folder
+python main.py --phase test

+## To train the Customer binary classification
-# to download the images
+# To download the binary image set
 python main.py --phase img_dl

-# run pretrained mobilenet mode
-python main.py --phase pretrained

-# train the model
+# Train the model. you might need a GPU. and then run the test
 python main.py --phase train